khulnasoft-lab/design.khulnasoft.com/contents/usability/loading.md

   - spinner
 ---

 A loading indicator, such as a [spinner](/components/spinner), provides users with feedback when an interface is in an indeterminate state as a result of their action, to help manage their expectations.
-A loading indicator can be used to indicate:
+A loading indicator can be used to communicate:

 - Content is being loaded onto the page.
-- A backend process is occurring.
+- A background process is occurring.

 A loading action, such as a 'Load more' [button](/components/button), gives users a sense of control when fetching more items and is used to: